 a.
 Each team in membership of the League must deposit a guarantee fee to remain on deposit until such time as the team ceases membership.
 The League Executive Committee shall have the power to confiscate all, or part of, the guarantee if the team fails to fulfil its obligations.

 b.
 Each team in membership of the League must be members of the English Cricket Board/Lancashire Cricket Federation (LCF) or Cheshire Cricket Board.

 c.
 Each team in membership of the League must pay an annual subscription fee at the AGM and provide Club, Team CWO forms detailing the constitution of the club.
 Annual subscriptions include League and LCF for the current year and entry into all competitions run by the LCF and League.

 d.
 Each team in membership of the League must participate in a monthly club draw from April to September inclusive.
 Rate of contribution by teams and prize value, to be decided by the League Executive Committee each year.

 e.
-Each team in membership of the League must furnish the Match Secretary with a list of any players who have not fulfilled their obligations to their club at the end of the playing season.
+Each team in membership of the League must furnish the Registrations Secretary with a list of any players who have not fulfilled their obligations to their club at the end of the playing season.
 This list must be supplied by 31st December each year.

 f.
 Each team in membership of the League shall be reported to the League Discipline Committee if at the end of the season the club has been responsible for either six late starts or six short teams.